On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Introduction

 For a particular class of singular examples, a comparable description of the ring $H^*(X_\Sigma)$ was given in \cite{BFR}, as follows.
-If $\varSigma$ is polytopal and $X_\Sigma$ is even, then $H^*(X_\Sigma)$ is the quotient of $PP[\Sigma]$ by the ideal generated by all \emph{global} polynomials.
-It is no longer possible to use the Stanley-Reisner algebra, which only agrees with $PP[\Sigma]$ over the rationals.
-In these circumstances, $X_\Sigma$ is a toric variety over a polytopal fan, and we have a major incentive to develop criteria which test whether or not it is even.
-There also remains the significant problem of presenting $PP[\Sigma]$ by generators and relations, as exemplified by the calculation for the weighted projective space $\CP^3_{(1,2,3,4)}$ in \cite[\S4]{BFR}.
-So Section \ref{sec_cohom_ring_and_ppoly} has two aims; firstly, to find an alternative description for the ring of piecewise polynomials, and secondly, to express the criterion of Theorem \ref{sec2mainthm} in the language of polytopal fans.

-The first aim is accomplished by defining the \emph{integrality subring} $\Z[\Sigma]_\Z$ of $\Z[\Sigma]$, consisting of polynomials that satisfy a certain integrality condition, and proving that it is isomorphic to $PP[\Sigma]$.
-For the second, we translate the collection $Q(\ell, j)$ of Section \ref{vanqt} into the collection $\Sigma(\ell, j)$ by considering the associated simple polytope of $\Sigma$, and the integers $r_j$, $j=2, \dots, n$ are defined correspondingly.
-The main result of the section combines Theorem \ref{thm_orbifold_torsion_free} and Theorem \ref{thm_main_thm_cohomology_ring}, as follows. \begin{theorem} Given any $n$-dimensional polytopal fan $\Sigma$, assume that $\Sigma(\ell,j)$ is $r_j$-relatively prime, for $j=2, \dots, n$; then $X_\Sigma$ is even, and there exists an isomorphism
+If $\varSigma$ is polytopal and $X_\Sigma$ is even, then $H^*(X_\Sigma)$ is the quotient of $\PP[\Sigma]$ by the ideal generated by all \emph{global} polynomials.
+It is no longer possible to use the Stanley--Reisner ring, which only agrees with $\PP[\Sigma]$ over the rationals.
+In these circumstances, when $X_\Sigma$ is a toric variety over a polytopal fan, we have a major incentive to develop criteria which test whether or not it is even.
+There also remains the significant problem of presenting $\PP[\Sigma]$ by generators and relations, as exemplified by the calculation for the weighted projective space $\CP^3_{(1,2,3,4)}$ in \cite[\S4]{BFR}.
+So the aim of Section \ref{sec_cohom_ring_and_ppoly} is to find an alternative description for the ring of piecewise polynomials.
+It is accomplished by defining the \emph{weighted Stanley--Reisner ring} $w\mathcal{SR}[\Sigma]$, which turned out to be a subring of $\mathcal{SR}[\Sigma]$, consisting of polynomials that satisfy an \emph{integrality condition}, see Definition \ref{def_int_cond}.
+The main result of the Section \ref{sec_cohom_ring_and_ppoly} combines Theorem \ref{thm_gcd_theorem} and Theorem \ref{thm_cohomology_ring}, as follows. \begin{theorem} Given any polytopal fan $\Sigma$ in $\R^n$, assume that the corresponding $\mc{R}$-characteristic pair $(Q, \lambda)$ satisfies the hypothesis of Theorem \ref{thm_gcd_theorem}; then $X_\Sigma$ is even, and there exists an isomorphism

-of graded rings, where $\mathcal{J}_\Sigma$ is an ideal of linear relations determined by the rays of~$\Sigma$. \end{theorem} So our combinatorial condition on the fan allows us to give an explicit description of the integral cohomology ring of $X_\Sigma$.
+of graded rings, where $\mathcal{J}$ is an ideal of linear relations determined by the generators of rays of~$\Sigma$. \end{theorem} So our combinatorial condition on the fan allows us to give an explicit description of the integral cohomology ring of $X_\Sigma$.

-In Section \ref{sec_orbifold_towers}, we describe related families of examples that illustrate the results of both previous sections; they are based on the common theme of towers of weighted projective spaces.
-As \quasitoric orbifolds, their polytopes are products

-of simplices, for any sequence of integers $n_i>0$.
-For increasingly restricted characteristic functions $\lambda$, the geometrical properties of the orbifolds become progressively more rigid.